Power: FG rates DISCOs’ performance poor

 The governor, who was represented by Hadiza Balarabe, the Deputy Governor of Kaduna State, said the collaboration between DFID and KDSG has proven to be a huge success as hospitals have recorded a considerable increase in their quality of service and patient patronage.

-“With access to the reliable power supply, this 34 Public Healthcare (PHCs) has touched the lives of over 155,000 residents of Kaduna State” he added.
+“With access to reliable power supply, these 34 Public Healthcare (PHCs) have touched the lives of over 155,000 residents of Kaduna State” he added.

+El-Rufai urges civilian JTF to collaborate with security agents(Opens in a new browser tab)